novucs/tennis/README.md

   operations).
 - Multiple players may have the same score, so each node in the tree must allow for storing multiple players.
 In this scenario, I have chosen to simply supply a linked list for holding the node values.
+This is why the search and deletion operations are worst case `O(n)`, unlike normal red-black trees.
 - We may be required to find all players at a specified rank, or find the rank of a specified player.
 Each node is given a size, which can be used for performing these `O(log n)` operations.